-  - Consider building a website that not only showcases all of your work but also lets your client know a bit about yourself and your work ethics.
+Consider building a website that not only showcases all of your work but also lets your client know a bit about yourself and your work ethic.
 It doesn't have to be a fancy one with lines and lines of complicated coding.
-You can simply pick one of the many free templates that many website building platforms offer, buy a domain and start right away.
+You can use no-code website building platforms like Pixpa, Squarespace, etc.

-  You must include your rates and pricing procedure.
-Make sure that you let know your clients that you will take help of contracts so that no unfair means are practiced on either side.
-Try to maintain a professional tone while you present these information.
+You must include your charges and pricing procedure.
+Make sure that you let know your clients that you will take help of contracts so that no unfair means are practised on either side.
+Try to maintain a professional tone while you present this information.

 Always remember, the career-defining and your best projects go first.
 And it's never a bad idea to also include a few of your independent side-projects.
 On the whole, the person who is reading your portfolio should be convinced that you have skills and you are sincere.

 7. A Bit of Show Off to Prove That You are Good

 Let's start with a fair warning, don't overdo this.
 You don't want others to think that you are like the conceited man in "The Little Prince".
 Your main aim here is to show that you are capable in your field of work.

 If you have some really happy past clients, a favourite professor then you can always ask them to write a brief but good recommendation for you.
 This is important.
 If you have done some good work then you deserve some appreciation for it.